Klosmi/html-basics/CSS-extra-properties.md

     💡 for different [timing-function or easings](https://easings.net/)❗️

-    💡 Advice: it is better to **single out those properties which you want to make the transition**❗️ *(So, don't just do `transition all` because when you will makesome changes to your code later, makes your work harder.)*
+    💡 Advice: it is better to **single out those properties which you want to make the transition**❗️ *(So, don't just do `transition all` because when you will make some changes in your code later, it will make your work harder.)*

 ---